thinkshout/thinkshout/blog/_posts/2018-05-07-Landscape-Analysis.md

 **Identifying Opportunities**

-Differentiating your organization from others in the space is key to success, and a landscape review allows you to identify those areas where you can either outperform others, or fill a gap that no one is filling yet.
+Differentiating your organization from others in the space is key to success, and a landscape review allows you to identify those areas where you can either outperform others or fill a gap that no one is filling yet.
 You can quickly get up to speed on everything from a new field to a new geographic focus, from new trends to not-yet identified competitors.

 This was where one of our most recent projects with [AnitaB.org](https://anitab.org/) took us.

-AnitaB.org is on a mission to connect, inspire and guide women in computing and organizations that view technology innovation as a strategic imperative.
+AnitaB.org is on a mission to connect, inspire, and guide women in computing and organizations that view technology innovation as a strategic imperative.
 The organization supports women working in technical fields, as well as the companies that employ them and the academic institutions that educate them.
 Each year AnitaB.org hosts the [Grace Hopper Celebration](https://ghc.anitab.org/), a three-day event which draws over 18,000 women together, and it serves as one of the most powerful ways AnitaB.org carries out its mission.

 ![GHC 2018](/assets/images/blog/GHC_2018.jpg)
 {:.center}